Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-product.md

 packetery-module-product also gives the size of a product in centimetres, which the cart needs for the size check of a carrier [VERIFY: src/Packetery/Module/Product/Entity.php#getLengthInCm].
 The module holds 4 files, 353 lines of logic and 26 public methods.
+The settings belong to the product itself, so a shop sets them once and every order of that product follows them [VERIFY: src/Packetery/Module/Product/DataTab.php#saveData].

 > ⚠ add business context (elicitation)